Experience with ST Microelectronics

 In this system, DiMonte Group embedded a Wi-Fi server into a control board that fits inside an existing point of sale device.
 Paired with some business pos software, it should work seamlessly.
 The PC board was designed to the same size and shape as the legacy board, which connected via a cable to an expensive custom terminal device.
-The Wi-Fi module, working in WAP (wireless access point) mode, acts as a virtual short-range Internet, so that any smart phone can act as the controlling device.
+The Wi-Fi module, working in WAP (wireless access point) mode, acts as a virtual short-range Internet so that any smartphone can act as the controlling device.
 A high-speed cable would be an important fixture for this, which can be found online, as it will increase bandwidth capacity for these features.
-A field service technician navigates the browser on his smart phone to this Wi-Fi hot spot, and the Wi-Fi module serves web pages to the phone.
-The smart phone can use Chrome, Safari, Internet Explorer, or other web browser without the need for an Android or iOS app running on the phone.
+A field service technician navigates the browser on his smartphone to this Wi-Fi hot spot, and the Wi-Fi module serves web pages to the phone.
+The smartphone can use Chrome, Safari, Internet Explorer, or other web browsers without the need for an Android or iOS app running on the phone.
 This connection allows the technician to configure the system, access log files, and even reprogram the firmware in this and in all the other embedded modules that are interconnected within the system.
 This board is based on an STM32F401 ARM Cortex M4 microcontroller.
 The FCC-approved Wi-Fi module contains another STM32 ARM Cortex M4 processor controlling an 802.11 b/g/n radio.

 Liquid Metering System